MayarAlaa/Life-At-ITI/README.md

 # Week 5 :
 Last week, we started a course in client-side technologies.
 We studied HTML and CSS.
 I preferred writing C way more than writing HTML and CSS.
 I know they're easier but they seemed overwhelming to me at the beginning and I was too slow in doing the assignments.
 I need practice, I know that.
+That's why I decided to re-visit *The Web Developer Bootcamp course* to study HTML and CSS and do the assignments because after I had bought the course, I never had the time to do it and it's a great opportunity to do it now.

 We started another course in object oriented programming with C++ and I felt I'm back in my comfort zone again.

 I wonder ,will I be able to feel comfortable,  raise my hand and ask questions..etc. with strangers like I do now with my colleagues or it's just because I got used to them??